VAT Registration in UAE – How Shuraa Tax Can Help

 Calculate Your VAT Liability:

 Calculate your VAT liability as a first step.
-To accomplish this, sum up the VAT you charged for your taxable supply and subtract the VAT you paid for your out-of-pocket costs and purchases.
+To accomplish this, sum up the VAT you charged for your taxable supply and subtract the VAT you paid for your business costs and purchases.

 Submit Your VAT Return: